-Board members and executive directors have the same goal - to have a strong leadership relationship so that the organization is stronger.
+Board members and executive directors at nonprofits have the same goal - to have a strong leadership relationship so that the organization is stronger.
 This, though, is not common.
 What is more prevalent is a disengaged board, a distrusting executive director, and an unrealized relationship.

 Changing this narrative comes down to passion, communication, and accountability.
 Trust is cultivated when both the board and the executive director wants to be there, are interested in everyone’s contributions, and have a desire for transparency.